Related ToolsPyramid AnalyticsLookerTableauPower BiQlik SenseDomoZoho Analytics

 Why Pyramid Stands Out for Decision Intelligence

-The 2025 Newton release introduced an embedded search bar with genuine natural language capabilities.
-I asked “why did patient wait times increase in Q3” and it analyzed correlations across staffing levels, patient volume, and seasonal patterns.
-Healthcare organizations have achieved 80% accuracy in forecasting patient visits using Pyramid’s AI.
+The 2026 Newton release introduced an embedded search bar with genuine natural language capabilities.
+Asking “why did patient wait times increase in Q3” triggers analysis of correlations across staffing levels, patient volume, and seasonal patterns.
+Healthcare organizations have achieved 80% accuracy in forecasting patient visits using Pyramid’s AI, according to Pyramid’s healthcare case studies.

 The PYRANA direct query engine analyzes data in place without movement - critical for organizations with strict data residency requirements.
 For SAP-centric enterprises, the direct BW and HANA connectivity eliminates complex ETL processes that other platforms require.